twpride/twpride.github.io/pages/about.md

 When I realized that I was spending more time working on visualization program than on the  experiments that the visualization program was built for, I decided to pursue software developement fulltime.

 From February to June 2020, I attended [App Academy](https://www.appacademy.io/) (web development bootcamp, 3% acceptance rate).
 I am currently working on personal projects and seeking a developer position.
+You can reach me at <howard.L.hwang@gmail.com>.
+Thanks for reading!